metacall/nodejs-c-io_uring-example/README.md

 This interface is offered through [`liburing`](https://github.com/axboe/liburing), which provides a C API for accessing it.
 We could write a NodeJS extension by using [`N-API`](https://nodejs.org/api/n-api.html), or use [`ffi`](https://www.npmjs.com/package/ffi) in order to call to the library.

-This is costly because either we have to write C/C++ or JavaScript boilerplate.
+Developing those wrappers is costly because either we have to write C/C++ or JavaScript boilerplate.
 So instead of doing that, we will be using [MetaCall](https://github.com/metacall/core) in order to achieve this.

 MetaCall allows to transparently call to C functions, we can implement anything in C and without need to compile it manually (it will be JITed at load time).
-So basically we can load it directly into NodeJS.
+So basically we can load C code directly into NodeJS.
 For example:

 ```c
 int sum(int a, int b) {